canonical/checkbox/checkbox-ng/docs/manpages/plainbox-manage.py.rst

     :nodefault:

-    This manual page documents the typical aspects of the manage.py file initially generated for each PlainBox provider by `plainbox startprovider`.
+    This manual page documents the typical aspects of the manage.py file initially generated for each Plainbox provider by `plainbox startprovider`.
     It is not to be confused by `manage.py` files used by web applications written using the Django framework.

 Working With Providers
 ======================

-PlainBox is pretty flexible and allows developers and tests alike to work with providers in several different ways.
+Plainbox is pretty flexible and allows developers and tests alike to work with providers in several different ways.
 First of all, providers are typically packaged into Debian packages.
 Such packages are installed in system-wide locations (look at the output of ``./manage.py install --help``).

 One particular file that is a part of such providers, that you don't typically see in the source directory, is a file with the extension ``.provider``.
-PlainBox looks for files like that in several places (see plainbox(1) discussion of PROVIDERPATH).
+Plainbox looks for files like that in several places (see plainbox(1) discussion of PROVIDERPATH).
 When working *on* a provider (either writing a new provider from scratch or extending an existing provider) that would be a quite tedious process to go through.
 For that you can use the ``manage.py develop`` command to create a ``.provider`` file in your ``$XDG_DATA_HOME/plainbox-providers-1/`` directory.
-PlainBox will automatically pick it up and and you will be able to run jobs from it directly, without having to reinstall.
+Plainbox will automatically pick it up and and you will be able to run jobs from it directly, without having to reinstall.

 Caveats
 =======

 The behavior of each management script may be different.
-PlainBox offers APIs to extend or override available commands so this man page should be seen as a spiritual intent rather than concrete behavior.
+Plainbox offers APIs to extend or override available commands so this man page should be seen as a spiritual intent rather than concrete behavior.

 Building Provider-Specific Executables
 ======================================

-PlainBox assists in building provider-specific executables.
+Plainbox assists in building provider-specific executables.
 Those are additional architecture-specific binary executables that can be used in job scripts.